lento/spam/README.txt

-This file is describe the spam application.
+This file describe the spam application.

 Installation and Setup
 ======================

-Create a directory where you want to install SPAM, e.g.
+Create a directory where you want to install SPAM, egg.
     $ mkdir ~/spam_directory

 Move to newly created directory